 The Sandberg Bluetooth earbuds are a truly wireless option in the world of Bluetooth headsets.
 This means there’s no cable linking the two earpieces at all, in fact, the only cable they come with a USB charging cable and even then this doesn’t plug directly into the earbuds, instead it plugs into a 2-in-1 dock that charges both earbuds at once and can also be used to give a mobile phone a boost of battery when it most needs it.

-- [One step pairing] - Pick up 2 headsets from charging box They will connect each other automatically then only one step easily enter mobile phone Bluetooth setting to pair the earbuds.
+- [One Step Ppairing] Simply take 2 headsets out from the charging case, and they will connect each other automatically and then only one step easily enter mobile phone Bluetooth setting to pair the earbuds.

-- [IPX8 waterproof]- Earbuds and charging case inner Nano-coating makes it possible to waterproof for 1 meters deep for 30 minutes.
-It is suitable for sports to prevent water.
-Ideal for sweating it out at the gym .
-Even Wash the earbuds and base.
+- [IPX8 Waterproof] Earbuds and charging case inner Nano-coating makes it possible to waterproof for 1 meters deep for 30 minutes.
+Waterproof and sweatproof latest technology can effectively prevent from the damage of the splash by sweat and raindrops.

 Sandberg Bluetooth earbuds specifications

 The following list is taken directly from the Sandberg product page for the Sandberg Bluetooth earbuds.

 I’ll start this part of the review off with the design of the Sandberg Bluetooth earbuds themselves.
 The earbuds are quite small, so small in fact that they are smaller in circumference than a 5p sterling piece.
 This does mean they have the opportunity to easily go missing, luckily Sandberg thought ahead and has provided a carry pouch that is big enough to hold the dock/power bank in and the beautiful part is that the earbuds stay put in the dock with the help of strong magnets, which means they don’t fall out.